sebastianludwig/JLNRSideBarController/README.md

-# JLNRSideBarController
+# JLNRBarController

 TODO: This project is still in flux, do not use.

 ## Requirements

-`JLNRSideBarController` has been tested on iOS 7 and 8.
-It should be easy get it to work on iOS 6 as well. `JLNRSideBarController` uses `UICollectionView` internally, so using it on iOS 5 could possibly work if you use it with [PSTCollectionView](https://github.com/steipete/PSTCollectionView).
+`JLNRBarController` has been tested on iOS 7 and 8.
+It should be easy get it to work on iOS 6 as well. `JLNRBarController` uses `UICollectionView` internally, so using it on iOS 5 could possibly work if you use it with [PSTCollectionView](https://github.com/steipete/PSTCollectionView).

 ## Installation